BubacarrManneh/accessibility/readme.md

 2. Use **semantic html tags** (can be found in slide) to divide your html body into different sections for accessibility

-3. Focus on the html structure and accessibility, not css
+3. Focus on the html structure and accessibility, not css.